 Ever been told that your parenting choices are just a trend?
 I have.
 I’ve been told “just wait – your kids will grow up to dislike what you did no matter what it was!”
 Lovely, thanks.

 The truth is, I only have to look at the teens and adults of respectful parenting to know that this simply isn’t true.
-One of my best friends was raised respectfully without punishment and as you can read, she is both grateful and inspired by being raised so differently to the majority of society.

 You see, respect doesn’t go out of style.

 No child is going to grow up wishing they were shown less respect.
 No adult thinks “boy I wish I was talked down to more and treated like I was inferior“.
 No one is wishing they were punished for being a child and still learning.
 I think if anyone is – that’s something they really need to explore and definitely more indicative of them than of the method itself!